OnlyFans Chargebacks: How to Stop Losing Money You've Already Earned

 - OnlyFans is notified and the disputed amount is deducted from the creator’s pending earnings

-- The bank decides whether to uphold the chargeback or reverse it back to the merchant
+- The bank decides whether to uphold the chargeback or reverse it back

 Why Chargebacks Happen

-How Chargebacks Affect OnlyFans Creators
+How Chargebacks Actually Affect Your Business

-Excessive chargebacks can also result in:
+Excessive chargebacks can also trigger:

 - Account restrictions if your chargeback rate exceeds acceptable thresholds